+Love and Dharma are the twin forces behind J-P’s inspiring and heart-felt teaching style.
 His unrelenting passion, inclusive and accessible instruction, and unwavering commitment to updating the biomechanics of yoga asana have made him a powerful voice in the Canadian yoga community.
 As the founder of the Ahimsa Yoga Studio, a practice born out of the belief that people deserve a yoga practice that meets them where they are, and offers safe, effective tools to help them move forwards on their own unique path of physical, emotional and spiritual evolution and elevation.
 He is blissfully married to his Goddess of a wife, Michelle Tamblyn-Sabo, with whom he has two divine yoga-babies, Penelope and William.

 Michelle’s teaching reveals her profound love and adoration for the feminine body’s inherent wisdom and ability to express truth.
 With an unquenchable thirst for learning and growth, she has studied extensively in Ahimsa, Restorative, Para and Ashtanga Yoga as well as S Factor Feminine Movement.
 Michelle is a leader in inspiring women to live a wildly vibrant, sensual and powerful life fuelled by passion, truth in movement, and a deeply nourishing SoulBody connection.
 In addition to being the creator of Goddess Flow Yoga, Michelle is a mama to two children, teacher trainer, and co-owner of Ahimsa Yoga Centres in the GTA with her husband, J-P Tamblyn-Sabo.